dogweather/forkful/content/en/powershell/testing-and-debugging/using-an-interactive-shell-repl.md

 ---
 date: 2024-01-25 03:39:47.927093-07:00
-description: "The interactive shell, or Read-Eval-Print Loop (REPL), lets you type\
-  \ PowerShell commands and get immediate feedback.
-Programmers use it to test code\u2026"
+description: 'How to: Launch PowerShell and you''re in the REPL.
+Try the `Get-Date` Cmdlet.'
 lastmod: '2024-03-13T22:45:00.285560-06:00'
 model: gpt-4-1106-preview
-summary: The interactive shell, or Read-Eval-Print Loop (REPL), lets you type PowerShell commands and get immediate feedback.
+summary: Launch PowerShell and you're in the REPL.
 title: Using an interactive shell (REPL)
 weight: 34
 ---